CircuitVerse/Blog/content/posts/GSoCStudents.md

 6. [Devansh Dixit](https://github.com/DevanshD3) will be working on [Project Recommendation System](https://github.com/CircuitVerse/CircuitVerse/wiki/GSoC%2721-Project-List#project-7---project-recommendation-system) and will be mentored under [Biswesh Mohapatra](https://github.com/biswesh456), [Satvik Ramaprasad](https://github.com/satu0king/), [Aboobacker MK](https://github.com/tachyons) and [Shivansh Srivastava](https://github.com/Shivansh2407).

-Once again, congratulations!
-We are impressed by your accomplishments so far, and hope you are just as pleased to be part of our community of so many wonderful people!🎉
+Once again, congratulations to selected students!
+We hope they are just as pleased to be part of our community of so many wonderful people!🎉